wizziwig82/pci-catalog/To-do.md

 ## Phase 2: Editing and Search
 ### 2.1 Implement Database Catalog Page

-- [ ] Create a new tab/page in the UI for displaying the uploaded catalog.
+- [x] Create a new tab/page in the UI for displaying the uploaded catalog.
+(Verified: 2025-04-05)
-- [ ] Design and implement a table component to display tracks and their metadata.
+- [x] Design and implement a table component to display tracks and their metadata.
+(Verified: 2025-04-05)
-- [ ] Add column sorting functionality for all metadata fields.
+- [x] Add column sorting functionality for all metadata fields.
+(Verified: 2025-04-05)
-- [ ] Implement track selection (individual and multiple) for editing.
+- [x] Implement track selection (individual and multiple) for editing.
+(Checkboxes implemented: 2025-04-05)
-- [ ] Add edit mode for selected tracks with metadata editing capabilities.
+- [x] Add edit mode for selected tracks with metadata editing capabilities.
+(Verified reuse: 2025-04-05)
-- [ ] Implement functionality to replace audio files for existing tracks.
+- [x] Implement functionality to replace audio files for existing tracks.
+(Completed: 2025-04-04)
-- [ ] Add functionality to delete records from both MongoDB and R2.
+- [x] Add functionality to delete records from both MongoDB and R2.
+(Completed: 2025-04-04)
-- [ ] Write component tests for the catalog table UI (in tests/unit/frontend/components).
+- [~] Write component tests for the catalog table UI (in tests/unit/frontend/components).
+(Basic tests added: 2025-04-05)
-- [ ] Write integration tests for the track management functionality (in tests/integration/catalog-management).
+- [x] Write integration tests for the track management functionality (in tests/integration/catalog-management).
+(Completed: 2025-04-04)

 ### 2.2 Implement Bulk Editing in Database Page

-- [ ] Integrate the bulk editing UI with the database catalog page.
+- [x] Integrate the bulk editing UI with the database catalog page.
+(Via MetadataEditor: 2025-04-05)
-- [ ] Allow editing fields like Writers, Publishers, Album, Genre, Instruments, and Mood for selected tracks.
+- [x] Allow editing fields like Writers, Publishers, Album, Genre, Instruments, and Mood for selected tracks.
+(Via MetadataEditor: 2025-04-05)
-- [ ] Add validation to ensure writer_percentages and publisher_percentages sum to 100%.
+- [x] Add validation to ensure writer_percentages and publisher_percentages sum to 100%.
+(Verified: 2025-04-05)
 - [ ] Develop backend logic in Rust to update the corresponding MongoDB documents.
 - [ ] Write unit tests for percentage validation logic (in tests/unit/backend/metadata).
 - [ ] Write component tests for the bulk editing UI (in tests/unit/frontend/components).